Jack Keane: Current activities

 Keane is a regular contributor to Fox News and is involved in a variety of business, think tank and charitable activities.
-He serves as chairman of AM General, the firm that produces the Humvee.
+He is chairman of AM General, the firm that produces the Humvee.
 In June 2016, Keane co-founded IP3 International (IP3), a nuclear energy consulting firm.

 Keane is an advisor to the Spirit of America, a 501(c)(3) organization.
-He formerly served as a strategic advisor for Academi and is a former director of defense giant General Dynamics.
+He was a strategic advisor for Academi and was a director of defense giant General Dynamics.

-In November 2016, shortly after Stanley A. McChrystal declined the post of Secretary of Defense, Keane was offered an appointment to the post, but he declined, citing the death of his wife several months earlier.
+Keane is considered an influential voice to leaders from both major political parties, including Hillary Clinton and Donald Trump, particularly on foreign policy issues related to the Middle East.
+Trump watched Keane on Fox News for years, and referred to him as "my No. 1 guy."
+In November 2016, shortly after Stanley McChrystal declined the post of United States secretary of defense, Keane was offered it, but also declined, citing the death of his wife several months earlier.
 After Defense Secretary Jim Mattis resigned in December 2018, Trump again offered the job to Keane, who again declined.

-Keane is considered an influential voice to leaders from both major political parties, including Donald Trump, particularly on foreign policy issues related to the Middle East.

 He is a member of the Defense Policy Board Advisory Committee.